Humanitarian or Significant Public Benefit Parole for Individuals Outside the United States

-- Requests for individuals who are already in the United States and seek “advance parole” to leave and return.
-For information on how an individual already in the United States may be considered for advance parole to return to the United States after departure, please see Form I-131 instructions (PDF, 562.01 KB).
+- Requests for individuals who are already inside the United States and who wish to depart temporarily, and seek “advance parole” or travel authorization to return.
+For information on how an individual already inside the United States may be considered for advance parole or travel authorization to return to the United States after departure, please see Form I-131 instructions (PDF, 327.03 KB).

-- Requests for individuals who are in the United States and seek parole in place.
-For more information, please contact the local USCIS office through my.uscis.gov/appointment.
+- Requests by individuals who are inside the United States and seek parole in place.
+For general information, please contact the USCIS Contact Center or visit our military webpage.

-- Requests for parole that are under the jurisdiction of Immigration and Customs Enforcement (ICE).
-ICE has primary jurisdiction over a person seeking parole who is in removal proceedings in the United States or who has previously been removed or deported.
-Requests to ICE for parole should be submitted to ICE via the USCIS address under Humanitarian parole applicants.
-Please see the Memorandum of Agreement between USCIS, ICE and CBP (PDF) for more information about each agency’s jurisdiction over parole requests.
+- Requests for parole that are under the jurisdiction of U.S. Immigration and Customs Enforcement (ICE).
+ICE has primary jurisdiction over an individual seeking parole who is in removal proceedings in the United States or who has previously been removed or deported.
+Submit requests to ICE for parole via the USCIS address under Humanitarian parole applicants.
+USCIS will forward these requests to ICE.
+Please see the Memorandum of Agreement between USCIS, ICE, and CBP (PDF) for more information about each agency’s jurisdiction over parole requests.